Moscow Travel Guide 2025

 January is assumed to be the coldest month of the year in Moscow.
 During this month average daily high temperature decreases to -6 Celsius (21 F) and daily average lows decrease to -10 Celsius (14 F).

 It usually starts snowing in late November.
-By the end of March night temperatures settle above 32 degrees Fahrenheit (0 degrees Celsius).
+By the end of March night temperatures settle above 32 degrees Fahrenheit (above 0 degrees Celsius).

 Overall, Moscow climate is slightly milder comparing to North American regions within the same climate zone (for example Minnesota).
 The most comfortable months in Moscow are May, June, August and September.
 July is supposed to be the hottest month of the year.
 The average temperature in July is 19 degrees Celsius (65 F).